Biography

 Meg’s writing has been published in online journals including Kosmos Journal, Deep Times Journal, and Unpsychology Magazine, and in print anthologies, including LOVE: The Ultimate Answer to the Meaning of Life, What do we do about inequality? - Wicked Problems Collaborative Book I, and Spirit Rising: Young Quaker Voices.

 Meg holds a master’s degree in environmental studies from the University of Montana and a bachelor’s degree with high distinction in applied health science (community health education) from Indiana University.
-She is currently an East West Psychology and Art PhD student at California Institute of Integral Studies.
-She enjoys playing haiku and lives in Bozeman, Montana with her son.
+She enjoys playing haiku on purpose and lives in Bozeman, Montana with her son.